dada-xiv/algorithm/AG0x. Sorting.md

 ## Selection sort

 Selection sort is a brute force method and one of the simplest sorting algorithms.
-It follows the following procedure: Initially, we find the smallest element in the array and exchange it with the element in the first position.
+It follows the following procedure: initially, we find the smallest element in the array and exchange it with the element in the first position.
 Then, we find the second smallest element in the array and exchange it with the element in the second position.
 This process continues until it is completed.

 ```c
 void selectionSort(int a[], int n){